draft notes Field Journal

 3. Open your Brand Kit → Templates

-4. Click Upload Template (or select from your OAL)
+4. Click Upload Template (or pick it from your OAL)

 5. Upload your .potx or .pptx file